eventespresso/ee3-my-virtual-merchant-gateway/README.md

 `git clone git@github.com:eventespresso/ee3-my-virtual-merchant-gateway.git`

+Activation Instructions

-4. You can activate the MyVirtualMerchant gateway by logging into your WP admin then go to Event Espresso > Payment Settings
+1. Log into your WP admin then go to Event Espresso > Payment Settings

+2. You can activate the MyVirtualMerchant gateway by clicking on the MyVirtualMerchant Settings tab, then click Activate

+3. You input your account information into the form fields and click Update

 More information here: